symphonycms/wg/docs/working/understanding-xslt.markdown

 When you write XSLT stylesheets, then, you’re essentially creating systems of rules and instructions.

-type="note"
+> ###### Note
+>

-If you’re familiar with other programming languages, this might take some getting used to.
+> If you’re familiar with other programming languages, this might take some getting used to.
 Many common programming languages are imperative—they issue lots of commands, one after the other.
-And as you saw above, lots of web developers are accustomed to systems that rely on imperative languages for templating—they might even begin to think about building output as a series of commands:

-First include the head, then loop through entries, then include this other snippet...
+And as you saw above, lots of web developers are accustomed to systems that rely on imperative languages for templating—they might even begin to think about building output as a series of commands: *First include the head, then loop through entries, then include this other snippet...*
+>

-XSLT, on the other hand, is a declarative language.
+> XSLT, on the other hand, is a declarative language.
 Instead of issuing commands, it simply states what should be done in a given context.
 It’s rather similar to CSS in that way.
 Neither language describes a sequence of events or functions.
 They just say, “Hey, when you come across this element, this is how you should style/transform it.”
+>

-Templating with this kind of rule-based language takes a different sort of mindset, but it’s actually a much more powerful and flexible approach.
+> Templating with this kind of rule-based language takes a different sort of mindset, but it’s actually a much more powerful and flexible approach.
 A list of commands can only be followed, but rules can have scope and interdependencies, they can cascade, they can override one another.
+>

-You might not fully understand what I mean here, and as I said above, this is really a book-length topic of its own.
+> You might not fully understand what I mean here, and as I said above, this is really a book-length topic of its own.
 My hope is just that by the end of this book you’ll have seen enough of XSLT’s power as a web templating language that you’ll want to go and spend a little bit of time learning it in earnest.

 Now that you’ve gotten an overview, let’s walk through what’s happening during one of these transformations.
 I’ll begin by explaining how an XSLT processor sees and interprets its source XML.
 Then we’ll talk about how a stylesheet’s instructions are applied and what they can do.
 We’ll finish up with a brief review of stylesheet structure and organization.